Creamers Field Migratory Waterfowl Refuge

-Thousands come every spring to view 60 species of migrating birds at the former dairy creamery
+Thousands of visitors flock to this area every spring to view 60 species of migrating birds that congregate on a former dairy field.

-Just 2 miles from downtown Fairbanks is a birders paradise known by locals simply as Creamer's Field.
-Creamer's Field Migratory Waterfowl Refuge is a 1,800-acre preserve that began as a dairy farm but now provides a range of habitats - forests, wetlands and fields - for a variety of animals, particularly migrating birds.
+Just two miles from downtown Fairbanks is a birder's paradise known by locals simply as Creamer's Field.
+Creamer's Field Migratory Waterfowl Refuge is a 2,200-acre preserve that began as a dairy farm but now provides a range of habitats - forests, wetlands, and fields - for a variety of animals, particularly migrating birds.

 When the Creamer's put the place up for sale in 1966, Fairbanks residents rallied to ensure the farm fields were preserved as a migratory stopover.
 The area was established as state game refuge in 1979 with a mission to protect and enhance migratory bird habitat, with an emphasis on waterfowl.
 The farmhouse and barns, added to the National Register of Historic Places in 1977, are the only surviving pioneer dairy buildings in Interior Alaska.